-You can be badly injured working on or around a motor vehicle.
-Do only that service work for which you have the knowledge and the right equipment.
-If you have any doubt about your ability to perform a service job, take your vehicle to a competent mechanic.
+- You can be badly injured working on or around a motor vehicle.
+Do only service work for which you have the knowledge and the right equipment.
+If you have any doubt about your ability to perform a service job, take your vehicle to a competent mechanic. - Failure to properly inspect and maintain your vehicle could result in a component malfunction and effect vehicle handling and performance.
+This could cause an accident.

-Suggestions For Obtaining Service For Your

-Vehicle 71

-□ Prepare For The Appointment 47 71

-□ Prepare A List 47 71

-\Box Be Reasonable With Requests 71

-If You Need Assistance 47 71

-□ Chrysler LLC Customer Center 47 72

-□ Chrysler Canada Inc. Customer Center 47 72

-□ In Mexico Contact 72
+Suggestions For Obtaining Service For Your Vehicle □ Customer Assistance For The Hearing Or Speech Impaired (TDD/TTY) 511 \Box Prepare For The Appointment 509 □ Service Contract 511 □ Prepare A List 509 ■ Warranty Information 512 \Box Be Reasonable With Requests 509 ■ MOPAR [®] Parts 512 If You Need Assistance 509 ■ Reporting Safety Defects 512 □ Chrysler Group LLC Customer Center 510 0 □ Chrysler Canada Inc. Customer Center 510 D.C □ In Mexico Contact \Box In Canada 513 ■ Publication Order Forms